llvm/circt/docs/FormalVerification.md

 ### Building a custom LEC tool

-Let's suppose we want to implement our own custom LEC tool for our novel HDL language which lowers to a CIRCT/MLIR based IR.
-There are two ways to implement
+Let's suppose we want to implement our own custom LEC tool for our novel HDL which lowers to a CIRCT/MLIR based IR.
+There are two ways to implement this:
-this:
 1. Lower this IR to the CIRCT core representation (HW, Comb, Seq) and just use the same pipeline as `circt-lec`.
 This has the advantage that we don't need to think about SMT encodings and we might already compile to those dialects anyway